Fairly Dismissed 40+ ways how to avoid it.

-Fairly Dismissed 40+ Ways How To Avoid It and How To Avoid It is to be taken seriously, some employees have it approach of it won’t happen to me, guess what?, it does.
+Fairly Dismissed 40+ Ways How To Avoid.
+It is to be taken seriously, some employees have an approach of it won’t happen to me, guess what?, it does.
 Being dismissed can take various forms, set out below is all you need to know about dismissed, keep your job!!

-Serious misconduct is defined by Regulation 1.07 of the Fair Work Regulations 2009 (Cth) as willful or deliberate behaviour by an employee that is inconsistent with the contract of employment, or as conduct that causes serious and imminent risk to the health or safety of a person or the reputation, viability or profitability of the employer’s business.
+Serious misconduct is defined by Regulation 1.07 of the Fair Work Regulations 2009 (Cth) as willful or deliberate behaviour by an employee that is inconsistent with the contract of employment.
+Or conduct that causes serious and imminent risk to the health or safety of a person or the reputation.
+Viability or profitability of the employer’s business.
 Serious misconduct is a valid reason for dismissal.
-Its becoming the employers dismissal option of choice, they then don’t have to pay notice or Long Service Leave, saving lots of money terminating you, be careful. (there is a blog below specifically on this)
+Its becoming the employers dismissal option of choice.
+They then don’t have to pay notice or Long Service Leave, saving lots of money terminating you, be careful. (there is a blog below specifically on this)

-Employees may be dismissed for poor performance, as they are unable to perform the inherent requirements of their role, you must be subject to a process that is fair, A lot of employers have adopted the approach of “3 strikes and your out”, but not necessarily so, its got to be applicable to your workplace, employment contact, and award (if your covered)
+Employees may be dismissed for poor performance, as they are unable to perform the inherent requirements of their role.
+However you must be subject to a process that is fair.
+A lot of employers have adopted the approach of “3 strikes and your out”.
+However this is necessarily so, its got to be applicable to your workplace, employment contact, and award (if your covered)

 Health and safety breach